akplan/Python-Pomodoro/README.md

 # Python-Pomodoro
-a pomodoro timer written in Python
+A pomodoro timer written in Python, to practice my (woefully deficient) python skills.

+Also my first GUI.